 Henry Huffman: Well, they had a Methodist and Baptist church very, very close to center of Euless.
 Each of them had a tabernacle behind them where they’d hold summer revivals.
 Later on there was a fundamental Baptist church that split off from First Baptist Church about a hundred and seventy-five yards or feet or something north of the Methodist church, and I don’t think we had any other churches close by other than the Church of Christ in Bedford and I don’t remember much about other churches.

 Debbie Vasser: And that store, what was it?
 EZway was it there then?

-Henry Huffman: No it was Fuller brothers then, I don’t even know if it was Fuller Brothers at first, Homer started it.
-He had an little old Model T ford that he would deliver groceries in and my grandmother ordered some things and one thing was an eight pound pail of lard and they had it sitting on the running board, just a little old rail around the drivers side, I don’t know I guess you had to get off on the other side or something but that thing, the bail of the bucket had flipped over on the battery.
+Henry Huffman: No it was Fuller Brothers then.
+I don’t even know if it was Fuller Brothers at first.
+Homer started it.
+He had a little old Model T Ford that he would deliver groceries in and my grandmother ordered some things and one thing was an eight pound pail of lard and they had it sitting on the running board, just a little old rail around the drivers side, I don’t know I guess you had to get off on the other side or something but that thing, the bail of the bucket had flipped over on the battery.
 It didn’t look hot, it just looked real red and I thought that was the color of it and I picked that thing up and I wound up with a crease of burnt fingers across my hand.
 But there was no complications, it was just painful.

-Debbie Vasser: So now when you where little what was the method of travel?
+Debbie Vasser: So now when you were little what was the method of travel?
 Was it cars?
 Or was it still horse and buggies?

 Henry Huffman: Well I think it was pretty much cars traveling, I told as a joke to Mr. Bayless, who used to cut through our place to get to his, that I didn’t know he knew how to drive a wagon.